Alvin Ratz Kaufman: Kaufman Rubber Company

 Kaufman founded the Kaufman Rubber Company with his father, Jacob Kaufman, in 1908.
 His father served as president until his death in 1920, at which time A. R. stepped into the role.
 After becoming president he expanded the company's products to include rubber clothing suitable for industries like fishing.
 Kaufman served as president of the company until 1964 when he became chairman of the board.
 He was replaced as head of the company by his son William Kaufman.

 As head of the family company, Kaufman repeatedly prevented the unionization of his employees and acted punitively in response to efforts to organize.
 Historians John English and Kenneth McLaughlin framed his approach to management as "paternalistic", noting that the Kaufman Rubber Company was the only factory in the rubber industry to remain unorganized, long after others had unionized.

 In the fall of 1937, Kaufman Rubber Company workers went on strike after Kaufman refused to accept employment terms similar to those reached by competing local rubber companies Goodyear and B.F.
 Gooderich.
 Believing a privately owned company would be in a weaker bargaining position, the employees pushed forward more extensive demands that Kaufman refused to discuss or take seriously for the majority of the strike.
 A compromise was eventually struck by the Department of Labour, in which Kaufman agreed not to discriminate against strike organizers and to submit disputes for mediation.
 The agreement dissolved when Kaufman explained that he had only agreed to the terms until December 1, after which time labour historians Judy Fudge and Eric Tucker quote him as saying there would be "plenty of discrimination".
 Amid Kaufman's continued threats to close the factory for the winter, the workers ultimately gained nothing with wages and work conditions remaining in line with those in place prior to the strike.

-Another strike occurred in July 1960 with the union seeking for a 15-cent-an-hour wage increase, a contract that ensure job security and the introduction of a grievance process.
+Another strike occurred in July 1960 with the union seeking a 15-cent-an-hour wage increase, a contract that ensured job security and the introduction of a grievance process.
 Described by the Toronto Daily Star as "stiffly anti-union," Kaufman deemed the union's demands unreasonable and refused to negotiate saying: "I won't meet with the union now because there's no point.
 I have told them what we will do and it is final."
 The strike lasted seven and a half weeks with Kaufman requiring those who participated in the strike to reapply for their jobs before returning to work by writing a letter to the personnel manager.
 On August 17, 1960, the union submitted an application to the Ontario labour relations board to prosecute Kaufman for failing to bargain in good faith.